vaibhavbhalla2505/Book-management-system/Readme.md

 6 ) Maintenance: In this phase,Keep the system operational and up-to-date.

 # Functionality
-1 ) Hide the option "select genre" if user selects genre 2 ) If the user selects 'Other genre' a new field will appear where the user can write their custom genre.
+1 ) Hide the option "select genre" if user selects genre.

+2 ) If the user selects 'Other genre' a new field will appear where the user can write their custom genre.

-3 ) Validate the form inputs
+3 ) Validate the form inputs.

+4 ) Add books and display all the details of books.

 # Technology used
 Frontend-HTML,CSS,Javascript